 What is the impact of childhood abuse?

 Childhood abuse can affect people in different ways.
-You may have reported the abuse as a child, never spoken to anyone about it or only recently remembered the abuse.
+You may have reported the abuse as a child or never spoken to anyone about it or even only just recently remembered the abuse.
 However, as an adult you may find the fear and negative emotions associated with the abuse may return or be triggered by life experiences such as becoming a parent, a bereavement or an unrelated crime.

 Not everybody who has experienced childhood abuse will also experience emotional or mental health difficulties.
 However it’s estimated that over 50% of people may have the following symptoms that last into adulthood:

 - self-harm and/or suicidal thoughts.

 Childhood abuse can also have an impact on your physical health and can show itself in many ways.

 Opening up about childhood abuse can be incredibly difficult.
 You may have kept your experience secret for years and are worried about the impact it will have on your family.

 If you were abused by someone you know or love, the effects may be even greater.
 As well as the experience itself, you’ve had your trust broken at an early point in your life and this can have lasting negative impact on your relationships with other people and be a barrier to developing a positive sexual identity.